 Certain gas log sets offer a millivolt valve.
 This is a valve with a standing pilot that allows you to use a remote control or wall switch to turn on your gas logs.
 The millivolt valves do not require an external power source and will still work even during a power outage.

 Some of the gas burner ignition options in these log sets state that they are ANSI certified.
 This means that they meet the Z21.60 standard of quality for decorative gas fire features.
 Many jurisdictional fire code standards require this standard.
 Most other products meet the ANSI Z21.84 standard.
 Always check with your installer as to what standards you must meet for your location.

 The terms "vented" and "vent-free" refer to whether your fireplace has a chimney or vent.

 A vented gas log set requires a fireplace with a working chimney or vent.
 These act as an exhaust for the fumes from the burning of the gas or propane.
 Flames from a vented set are usually large, natural, and yellow.
-Most of these sets come with a damper clamp to keep an chimney damper open when installing in a wood-burning fireplace.
+Most of these sets come with a damper clamp to keep a chimney damper open when installing in a wood-burning fireplace.
 You CANNOT install a vented log set in a vent-free fireplace.

-A vent-free or ventless gas log set does not need a chimney or vent, but must be installed in an area with adequate airflow and ventilation.
+A vent-free or ventless gas log set does not need a chimney or vent but must be installed in an area with adequate airflow and ventilation.
 Flames from a vent-free set are usually low, hot, and red or blue.
 Typically you CAN install a vent-free log set in a vented fireplace, but you will need to close the vent or damper if you want to keep the heat in the room.

 Not all log sets are outdoor compatible.
 It is best to get a gas log set that is approved and designed for your outdoor fireplace.
 We have an extensive collection of RealFyre vented gas log sets for your backyard or patio heat source, as well as a couple of models from Hargrove and Carol Rose!
-Click here to see our beautiful outdoor gas logs!Click here if you have more questions about our products.
+Click here to see our beautiful outdoor gas logs!